 - Representative from the Greek community

-- Representative from the SMU Student Body
+- Representative from Multicultural Student Affairs

 The Social Event Registration Committee will discuss every proposed event as submitted.
 Groups that have followed the guidelines as outlined in this document, taken necessary security precautions, and developed a plan for serving any alcoholic beverages appropriately should generally expect to have their events registered by a consensus agreement of the committee.
 If an event is not fully in compliance with these expectations, the members of the committee consider it their duty to guide the organization toward making necessary adjustments so the event can be registered.